kapitolph/dataherald/README.md

 - Enable Q+A from your production DBs inside your SaaS application
 - Create a ChatGPT plug-in from your proprietary data

-This repository contains four components under `/services` which can be used together to set up an end-to-end Dataherald deployment:
+This repository contains five components under `/services` which can be used together to set up an end-to-end Dataherald deployment:

 1. Engine: The core natural language-to-SQL engine.
 If you would like to use the dataherald API without users or authentication, running the engine will suffice.
 2. Enterprise: The application API layer which adds authentication, organizations and users, and other business logic to Dataherald.
 3. Admin-console: The front-end component of Dataherald which allows a GUI for configuration and observability.
 You will need to run both engine and enterprise for the admin-console to work.
 4. Slackbot: A slackbot which allows users from a slack channel to interact with dataherald.
 Requires both engine and enterprise to run.
+5. Streamlit: A web app which allows users to interact with dataherald using a GUI.
+Requires only engine to run.

 For more information on each component, please take a look at their `README.md` files.